AdaCore/training_material/courses/spark_essentials/020_formal_methods_and_spark/02-formal_methods.rst

 * :ada:`Reset` is analyzed in the context of a :dfn:`precondition`

-  - Predicate defined by the user which restricts the calling context
+  - Predicate defined by the programmer which restricts the calling context
   - Proof checks if the precondition entails :ada:`Idx in T'Range`
   - Otherwise, an **alarm** is emitted

 * Initialization and value of individual array cells is tracked
-* Analysis of loops is based on user-provided :dfn:`loop invariants`
+* Analysis of loops is based on programmer-provided :dfn:`loop invariants`

   :ada:`T(A ..
 Idx)'Initialized and T(A ..
 Idx) = (A ..
 Idx => 0)`